rohitposa/CodeAlpha_JenkinsRemote/README.md

 ![Console Output](build-console-success.png)

 ## Result
-Job successfully "remote-jenk-1" node pe run hua (Build: SUCCESS), jisse confirm hota hai ki Jenkins Controller-Agent architecture sahi se setup aur configure hua.
+The job successfully executed on the "remote-jenk-1" node (Build: SUCCESS), confirming that the Jenkins Controller-Agent architecture was correctly set up and configured.